osamaishtiaq/osamaishtiaq.github.io/README.md

 **Bachelors (Computer Science)**
 PAF Karachi Institute Of Economics & Technology (PAF-KIET), Karachi, Pakistan
 Graduating (from 2016 to 2020)

+__Links__
+ Visit [Codepen Account](https://codepen.io/ozarion/) to see some of my Front-End Projects Visit [Glitch Profile](https://glitch.com/@Ozarion) to see some of my Back-End projects Visit [Github Profile](https://github.com/Ozarion) to see all sorts of Projects I do

+__Personal Details__
+ Online Alias    : Ozarion
+ DOB             : 28/02/1999
+ Gender          : Male
+ Languages       : English (Fluent)
+ Residency       : Karachi, Pakistan

 __Front End__
 * Javascript
 * React.js